ctsit/warn_users_of_pending_suspension/README.md

     update redcap_config set value="1" where field_name = "suspend_users_inactive_send_email";
     update redcap_config set value="30" where field_name = "suspend_users_inactive_days";

-As this tool sends email, make sure the from address is configured correctly in your REDCap system.
-This tool uses "Email Address of REDCap Administrator" in the REDCap Control Center, General Configuration tab.
-It's also a good idea to set a valid "universal 'FROM' email address" on that same page.
-Those can be set quickly via SQL if you are so inclined.
-Here's an example of how a lazy developer at the University of Florida might do that:

-    update redcap_config set value="please-do-not-reply@ufl.edu" where field_name = "from_email";
-    update redcap_config set value="please-do-not-reply@ufl.edu" where field_name = "project_contact_email";
+As this tool sends email, make sure the **Sender Email** address is configured correctly in your module configuration.

 You'll also need some test users.
 To revise the set of test users `alice`, `bob`, `dan`, and `carol` to receive messages based on the above configuration, change their `user_lastlogin` and `user_lastactivity` dates as follows: